 That day, the young man was hired.
 Back at the carpenter’s workshop, amidst the cacophony of table saws and clouds of swirling sawdust, a father looked up from his work and smiled, proud of the young man he raised, happy to have made the sacrifices he made, and the legacy he leaves behind.

-This story was inspired by a posting by an unknown author several years ago.
+This story is a rewritten version of a story by an unknown author that was posted many years ago.
 The uncredited story abounds on the internet, going by various titles: The Parable of the Blacksmith and his Son, The Job Interview, When You Feel Entitled, Appreciate What You Have.